pyrrhic/Impossible-Transport/README.md

 The code is a horrifying mess.
 The game is kinda buggy and fun.
 And very incomplete, it's just one level.

 The lessons I learned:
-- Physic simulation is finicky when high speeds are involved.
+- Physic simulations are finicky when high speeds are involved.
 - There is a limit to how hacky and messy one can code without constantly cringing.
 - Level design is not very fun.